 Just 90 minutes north-east of Naarm (Melbourne), stretching from Kinglake to Mt Baw Baw and north-east up to Eildon, the Great Forest National Park will protect endangered forests and wildlife while giving Melburnians an escape from the concrete jungle.
 These forests grow on the lands of Wurundjeri, Taungurung and Gunai Kurnai people.

 The Great Forest National Park proposal will add 355,000 hectares of protected forests to the existing 170,000 hectares of parks and protected areas in the region known as the Central Highlands of Victoria.
-Learn why the Great Forest National Park is important scientifically, socially and economically.
+Learn why the park is important scientifically, socially and economically.

 A movement for the Great Forest National Park

 See why the Great Forest National Park is so important in this short film.